Behind every corporate success story is a series of carefully planned, well-executed projects.

 How did you get into project management?

 Like a good many of the seasoned project managers, it was an accidental progression.
-At the time, I was working for Marriott, which was [at the time] the tenth largest employer in the world.
-I was a production manager, so I was in charge of food and chemicals, making sure that everything was stocked.
+I was working for Marriott, which was at the time the tenth largest employer in the world.
+I was a production manager, so I was in charge of ordering food and chemicals, making sure that everything was stocked.
 We were doing all ordering, inventory, scheduling, everything, on paper — no computers.

 I was like, “This is crazy, we’re in a world of computers.”
 I wrote a program to automate it.
 I had no clue how to code.
 I taught myself, and then I managed the implementation and set it up.
 So I, in effect, became the project manager and the subject manager expert.